THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 This is a view of that area taken when we were in Cabo.

 My daughter is vegan and has sailed many times with us.
-I know she would be pleased to see that the different options are right there without you having to be labelled as “different”.
+I know she would be pleased to see that the different options are right there without you having to be labeled as “different”.

 You really can eat healthy food on a Disney cruise!